JohnTelford/GPT/docs/References/iterative_development/overview.md

 <!-- ## Overview -->
+!!! note Under Construction

+    This page is under construction -

 The highest cost over the life time of website projects is remediating defects.
 Content and software defects cost less when found early, as this chart shows: